OmarMiniesy/Notes/Security/Web Application Security/IDOR (Insecure Direct Object References).md

 - Monitor how the APIs are called from a user, and try making the same call from another user that shouldn't be able to perform it by duplicating parameters and their values.

 ---
+### Exploiting IDOR

+Once an IDOR vulnerability is located, basic techniques can be used to test it and see whether some data can be exposed.
+- If the basic techniques don't work, then we need to better *understand the website*, how the *object references are calculated*, and how the *access control system works*.

+##### Enumeration

+Once a specific IDOR vulnerability is located, try using fuzzing tools like [[ffuf]] or brute force through [[Burp Suite]]'s intruder to enumerate and expose data belonging to other users.

+> Try writing scrips that automate the process of calculating the value of the object reference using tools like [[cURL]].

+---
+### Preventing IDOR Vulnerabilities

+---